Albania - Landscapes of Illyria

 Day 7 Vlora, Fier – Scenic drive along the coast via Ali Pasha’s Castle at Porto Palermo.
 Travel on via the mountain village of Dhermi and the Independence Museum at Vlora.
 Overnight in Fier.

 Day 8 Apollonia, Tirana - Drive to ancient Apollonia, founded in 588 BC and used by Aristotle as a model in his analysis of oligarchy due to the distinct and separate Greek and Illyrian communities.
 A vital stronghold in Caesar’s civil war with Pompey it was later a Christian centre, as witnessed by the monastery and church on the site.
 Continue to Tirana.

-Day 9 Tirana/ London – Morning at leisure to explore the capital before return flight to London.
+Day 10 Tirana/ London - Return flight to London.

 Other tours led by this lecturer:

 “An excellent introduction to the Land of the Eagle which achieved a lot in a shortish time.”

 P. & J. Ledger, May 2012

 "An eye-opening introduction to Albania ancient and modern, I’m only sorry it couldn’t have lasted longer."

 If you like this tour but our specific tour dates don't suit you we can arrange the same itinerary or similar on a tailor-made basis, please contact us to discuss.